Golf is no stranger to quick cures and accessories claiming to improve your game. The latest nostrum has many golfers reaching for their wallet.

 Update: Power Balance bands a sham: ACCC

 Power Balance bands have begun adorning the wrists golfers worldwide.
-A whole range of famous athletes have been seen
+A whole range of famous athletes has been seen

 A golfer on Twitter told everyone he was hitting the ball 20 metres further.
 When I asked if it was true, he said he wasn’t sure but added “They can’t hurt”.